charosa-umn/BioLumenReactor/README.md

-# BioLumen
+# BioLumen Reactor
-Code for the BioLumen Reactor project, focused on building a bioreactor to grow the bioluminescent bacteria Vibrio fischeri.
-Run by the student group Charosa Research Incubator at the University of Minnesota
+The BioLumen Reactor project is dedicated to building a low-cost, small-format bioreactor to culture the bioluminescent bacteria *Vibrio fischeri*.
+This repository contains open-source code, cell culture protocols, and engineering drawings for the project, and is maintained by **Charosa Research Incubator** at the **University of Minnesota - Twin Cities**.